Agriculture in India

 Increased agricultural productivity is essential for the following three reasons:

-(i) To supply an economic surplus that can be consumed or used for further production in agriculture or transferred out of agriculture to provide capital for industrial growth and to meet the expanding consumption needs of the urban population.
+- To supply an economic surplus that can be consumed or used for further production in agriculture or transferred out of agriculture to provide capital for industrial growth and to meet the expanding consumption needs of the urban population.

 The basic conditions for improving productivity in agriculture, according to FAO are:

-(i) Reasonably more control to be applied on increasing population.
+- Reasonably more control to be applied on increasing population.

-(ii) Stable prices for agricultural products at a remunerative level.
+- Stable prices for agricultural products at a remunerative level.

-(iii) Adequate marketing facilities.
+- Adequate marketing facilities.

-(iv) Satisfactory system of land tenure.
+- Satisfactory system of land tenure.

-(v) Provision of credit on reasonable terms especially to small farmers, for improved methods of production.
+- Provision of credit on reasonable terms especially to small farmers, for improved methods of production.

-The physical resources of soil, water and climate are sufficient to yield at least double, perhaps more than double the current production with full use of machines, chemicals, sufficient water supply and a combination of other good management practices.
+The physical resources of soil, water, and climate are sufficient to yield at least double, perhaps more than double the current production with full use of machines, chemicals, sufficient water supply, and a combination of other good management practices.

-Launched from the very First Plan, soil and water conservation programmes are one of the essential inputs for increasing agricultural output in the country.
+Launched from the very First Plan, soil and water conservation programs are one of the essential inputs for increasing agricultural output in the country.

-Main objectives of the scheme in operation are:
+- The main objectives of the scheme in operation are:

 (i) To slow the process of land erosion and degradation.